hehardenbergh/dh_test/README.md

 <span data-mouseover-image-zoomto="147,105,340,232">
        Show me the eagle.
        </span>
-After written code, the rest of the text will follow continuously. the following code is how to include images from a URL. take URLs from wikimedia commons.
+After written code, the rest of the text will follow continuously.
+You will need the image code that corresponds to the zoom-in to follow the paragraph itself directly. here is that code: image is sourced from its wikimedia commons URL.
 <param ve-image
        label="*Shaman drum."
        description="Photograph"